1. Responsibility and Management

 2.1.2 A Representative Appointment Application form is to be sent to the representative by a USC International staff member.
 All questions in the form must be addressed for the representative to be considered.

-2.1.5 After approval is granted, a written agreement is generated from the USC International database (SAMBA), signed by the Pro Vice-Chancellor (International and Quality) and sent to the representative for counter-signing.
+2.1.5 After approval is granted, a written agreement is generated from the USC International database (SAMBA), signed by the Director, USC International and sent to the representative for counter-signing.

 2.1.6 A copy of the USC Representatives Manual is to be provided to the representative on return of the counter-signed agreement.

 2.1.8 The agreement is valid once signed by both parties and commences on the date specified in the agreement.

 2.1.9 When the counter-signed agreement is received, a PDF version is stored on the USC International departmental network drive and a copy attached to the USC International database (SAMBA).
 The original document is recorded and filed in the university official records management system.

 2.2 Re-Appointment of International Recruitment Representative

-Re-appointment of a representative may be approved by the Pro Vice-Chancellor (International and Quality) provided that performance and standing is found to be satisfactory.
+Re-appointment of a representative may be approved by the Director, USC International provided that performance and standing is found to be satisfactory.
 A new formal written agreement is to be produced.

 2.2.1 Prior to the end of each year, a review of representatives with agreements due to expire is to be completed by USC International.

 2.2.2 The Director, USC International is to give approval before proceeding with appraisal and intention to renew a current or expired international recruitment representative agreement.